wagtail/wagtail/docs/advanced_topics/api/v2/configuration.rst

 .. versionadded: 1.10

-Serialisers_ are used to convert the database representation of a model into something that can be sent over the wire in JSON format.
+Serialisers_ are used to convert the database representation of a model into JSON format.
 You can override the serialiser for any field using the ``serializer`` keyword argument:

 .. code-block:: python